As the Jan. 6 hearings begin, what are the statuses of the Arkansans charged? - NewsBreak

 Jon Thomas Mott

-Jon Thomas “JT” Mott , Flippin, Arkansas, arrested in Flippin: Reportedly spotted inside the capitol on a video, at one point helping a second man affected by tear gas.
+Jon Thomas “JT” Mott of Flippin was arrested there.
+He was reportedly spotted inside the capitol on a video, at one point helping a second man affected by tear gas.

 Charges